jjvanzon/Piano-Playing-Docs/chopin-mazurka-op-24-no-2/README.md

 Chopin Mazurka Op.
 24, No. 2
 ============================

-Notes and analyses studying Chopin Mazurka Op.
+Notes and analyses studying the Chopin Mazurka Op.
 24, No. 2 piano piece.

 - [Chopin Mazurka Op.
 24, No. 2 Chords (MarkDown)](chopin-mazurka-op-24-no-2-chords.md)